 \item \textbf{Controllability}: \convxai system should be able to generate customized AI explanations that can satisfy the user needs and context.
-This includes both only to display explanations that are relevant to their questions (\eg answer ``why this prediction'' with feature attribution), and to adjust the explanation settings (\eg number of important words to highlight).
+This includes both only displaying explanations that are relevant to their questions (\eg answer ``why this prediction'' with feature attribution), and adjusting the explanation settings (\eg number of important words to highlight).
 As I-7 said -- \emph{``I spent too much time on figuring out what each XAI means, then I forget what I want to write in the abstract.
-It would be great to give me the AI explanations targeting to my question and enable me to input some variables to generate XAIs I want.} At the same time, users still preferred to have a default explanation first and then provide options to control on the variables or diver deeper into details, so they only need to pay attention to parts that are worth of personalization. \end{enumerate}
+It would be great if to give me the AI explanations targeting my question and enable me to input some variables to generate the XAIs I want.} At the same time, users still preferred to have a default explanation first and then provide options to control the variables or diver deeper into details, so they only need to pay attention to parts that are worthy of personalization. \end{enumerate}

-Note that \citet{lakkaraju2022rethinking} outlined five principles of \emph{interactive explanation} from interviewing 26 real-world decision makers in healthcare and policy-making.
-They summarized four considerations for interactive explanation methods: the explanation should \emph{interact appropriately} (understand continuous requests for explanations), \emph{respond appropriately} (respond with informative, properly contextualized, and satisfying explanations), \emph{properly calibrated response} (provide reliable notions of confidence), \emph{reduce explainability overhead} (eliminate the need to write code), and \emph{consider context} (condition the understanding of inputs on the previous interactions).
-Our designs indeed share overlaps with these considerations, \eg as a dialog system people don't need to write code and ``consider context'' maps to ``Context-aware drill-down''.
-However, while Lakkaraju et al. mostly focus on properties of the \emph{explanation method}, we extend to also consider the design of the interactive interface wrapping the explanations.
-Therefore, ours also include principles of interactions, especially context-aware and controllability.
-We next incorporate all principles into our formal system design in Section~\ref{sec:system}.